matomo-org/developer-documentation/docs/master/Piwik/DataTable/Map.md

 ### `getMetadataIntersectArray()` <a name="getMetadataIntersectArray"></a>

-Returns the intersection of children&#039;s meta data arrays
+Returns the intersection of children&#039;s metadata arrays (what they all have in common).

 #### Signature